Working with Database Consoles

 Then, specify a new name in the dialog that opens.

 - Save your console files in arbitrary directories.
-Select the console and then select (F5) or (N/A).
+Select the console and then choose (F5).
 Specify the file name and location in the dialog that opens.

 - Group your consoles.
 This is done by creating folders and then dragging your consoles into those folders.